Investment Area: Data to Support Risk Threshold Criteria |

 To assess the effect of sonar source sources and distance (range), researchers are conducting controlled exposure experiments (CEE) with sonar from two different platforms.
 Each will be deployed at multiple, pre-defined distances from tagged animals to collect data on responses.

-The Effects of Underwater Explosions on Fish (Project #LMR-26)
+The Effects of Underwater Explosions on Fish (Project #LMR-26) COMPLETED

 Principal Investigator: Peter Dahl